Our 2022–2023 Hunting Regulations contains rules, seasons, limits and other information. If you plan to hunt in Georgia, start here!

-Use this helpful calendar to find out what is in season, and even sync with your Gmail calendar.
+Use this helpful calendar to find out what is in season today, and even sync with your Gmail calendar.

 All hunters born on or after Jan.
 1, 1961 must successfully complete a hunter education course before purchasing a hunting license.
 Hunter education is not required if purchasing an Apprentice License or short-term license, if you are hunting on your own land, or if you are hunting pen raised game birds on a licensed shooting preserve.

 Hunt & Learn Programs

 Both adults and youth are invited to a weekend of hunting and classes in a variety of skills-based and conservation-focused programs.

 Are you a new hunter looking for information on how to hunt different game species in Georgia?
 These resources are a great place to start.

 - Deer Hunting 101

 - Rabbit Hunting 101

 - Squirrel Hunting 101

 - Turkey Hunting 101